JWu-Git/YelpCamp-Jun/README.md

 # YelpCamp
-YelpCamp is a Node.js web application that allows users to view and review campgrounds.
+This is a Node.js web application that allows users to view and review campgrounds.
 Users can create an account, add new campgrounds, add comments to existing campgrounds, and leave ratings for their favorite campgrounds.

-I have YelpCamp hosted on Heroku.
+This website is currently deployed to and hosted on Heroku.
 It can be accessed at https://boiling-stream-67780.herokuapp.com/.

 This project was developed as part of the Web Developer Bootcamp course on Udemy, taught by Colt Steele.